Installing Zurb Foundation 5

 - If all components were already installed, check to see if Foundation is already installed.
 In Terminal enter

-- If foundation, compass and sass are among the listed gems, jump to step 9
+gem list --local- If foundation, compass and sass are among the listed gems, jump to step 9

 - In Terminal enter

-[sudo] npm install -g bower grunt-cli
+[sudo] npm install -g bower grunt-cli - In Terminal enter

-[sudo] gem install foundation
+[sudo] gem install foundation - In Terminal enter

-- In Terminal, type CD and drag and drop the folder containing your working Gruntfile.js file into Terminal.
+[sudo] gem install compass - In Terminal, type CD and drag and drop the folder containing your working Gruntfile.js file into Terminal.
 Enter to change directory to this location.
 Enter

-to compile your project. - To create a new application, see instructions below on Creating a new TB2 based application.
+Gruntto compile your project. - To create a new application, see instructions below on Creating a new TB2 based application.

 - To create a new blank Foundation project, in Terminal highlight the directory where you want to create your project with the following GIT commands:

-(Change directory syntax)- Create the project by typing
+pwd(Present working directory) to list where you arecd /c/Users/Username/Sites/(Change directory syntax)- Create the project by typing

 foundation new PROJECT-NAME